nice-devone/nice-cxone-mobile-sdk-android/docs/cs-rich-messages.md

 The reason for this is that the postback is used by automation (triggers/bots) to recognize the specific choice from the rich message from an ordinary customer message with content matching the label of possible action in a rich message.

+> [!WARNING]
-> Warning: If you don't provide TORM `postback` value, the chat-bot integration may not work correctly!
+> If you don't provide TORM `postback` value, the chat-bot integration may not work correctly!

 ## TORM - Truly Omnichannel Rich Messaging
+A set of message components shared in DTO across multiple channels (Facebook, WhatsApp, Chat).

+### Supported TORM types:

-* Quick Reply - Message with a list of actions.
+* Quick Reply
+  - Message with a list of actions.
 Only one action can be selected from provided options, and once selected it should be made inactive.
 It is the responsibility of integrating application to enforce this constraint.
+  - Contains:
+    - title
+    - list of actions
-* List Picker - Message with title, body and list of actions (possibly with images).
+* List Picker
+  - Message with title, body and list of actions (possibly with images).
 Any action from the list can be selected multiple times.
+  - Contains:
+    - title
+    - text
+    - list of actions
-* Rich Link - Message with title, optional image and Uri link.
+* Rich Link
+  - Message with title, optional image and Uri link.
 The link can be a deeplink or an ordinary url.
+  - Contains:
+    - title
+    - Media object
+    - url link

+All of the TORM message contain fields common for all message types (text messages and attachment messages):
+- id
+- threadId
+- createdAt
+- direction
+- _optional_ author
+- _optional_ list of attachments
+- _optional_ fallbackText

 ```kotlin
 /**